horizon-research/CamJ/README.md

 To understand how to configure hardware and software pipeline please refer [sim_core](https://github.com/horizon-research/in-sensor-simulator/tree/main/sim_core) directory.
 If you want to understand more about noise modeling in CamJ, please refer [functional_core](https://github.com/horizon-research/in-sensor-simulator/tree/main/functional_core).

-Then, based on what we want to simulate, this example shows three different simulations.
-Call:
+Next, based on what we want to simulate, this example shows both energy simulation and functional simulation.
+The following function runs power/energy simulation:
 ```
 launch_simulation(
 	hw_dict = hw_dict,